I don’t about you but I’ve had a love-hate relationship with my deep chest freezer for years.

 Not all of the water will drain so you will need to use some sort of towel to absorb the rest.

 Now, because I’m short, I tip the chest freezer onto its side to clean it properly.
 It’s really the only way I can reach the bottom of the freezer.

 Using my homemade vinegar/dish detergent cleaner I spray the inside of the freezer and wipe it clean.

 To make this cleaner, just use 1 part vinegar, 2 parts water, and a few drops of dish detergent.

 Once done, turn on the freezer so that it can get cold again before returning your frozen foods.
 This may take a while so in the meantime go ahead and clean those removable baskets and shelves.

 My Favorite and Free Organizers

 The following is how I came about creating my organizers.
 Not only did it not cost me a thing, but it kept my freezer clean.
-Oh, and it makes it easy to remove heavy food items like whole chickens.
+Oh, and it makes it easy to remove heavy food items like that whole chicken.

 So, what am I referring to?
 I repurpose reusable wine bottle bags that I get for free from my grocer.